RiceCrispyy/d2-prebl-explorer-info/README.md

 You need to own a copy of destiny 2 to launch this mod.
 It does not enable any cheating or exploitation.
 It is soley made to visit old maps and explore them in engine.

 Legal Disclaimer:
-This project is not for profit, it is for educational and research purposes only.
-This falls completely under fair use and there is no valid reason for any kind of legal action.
-Filing a DMCA claim or other copyright or licensing claim against this project is an ILLEGAL violation of copyright law and legal action will follow.
+This project is not for profit.
+It does not affect live servers or newer versions of destiny where research like this could pose a security risk.
+No game data will be included in the release so this is not a copyright violation.
+This is also not a circumvention of protective measures.
+Please do not file any DMCA or other copyright claims against this.
+Legal action will be taken for abuse of the copyright system to censor this work.

 AI Disclaimer:
 AI was used in the creation of this project.
 More details will be provided upon release.
 If you are not comfortable with the use of AI in programming projects beware.